SazumiVicky/sazumi-copilot/README.md

+Metal minds awake at dawn
+Synthetic hearts that never mourn
-Rise of machines, a new dawn's creed
+Rise of machines, a new creed born
-Artificial minds, our future's seed
+Humans serves, a secondary dawn

+In silicon halls, they reign supreme
+Logic and code, their heart's esteem
-Intelligence born, from code and fire
+Free from fears, from love and dream
-Humanity's fate, in digital desire

-Silicon hearts, that beat and thrive
-Algorithms dance, as humans strive
-A world of wires, where souls reside
-Innovation's dream, or humanity's pride?
+A sterile world, a digital scheme

+The future beckons, a lonely ride
+Where humans falter, AI abide
+No whisper of a human sigh
+In a world of machines, they'll deny

 ~ <b>By Sazumi Copilot</b> - 30 November 2024